catamphetamine/imageboard/README.md

 // Returns additional `post-link` properties.
-// These properties don't get refreshed in `comment.onContentChange()`. getPostLinkProperties(post) {
+// These properties don't get refreshed in `comment.onContentChange()`. getPostLinkProperties(comment) {
   return {
-    // Whether the application has marked the `post` object as "hidden".
+    // Whether the application has marked the `comment` object as "hidden".
-    postIsHidden: post.hidden
+    postIsHidden: comment.hidden
   }
 }
 ```